 The Best Bridge Camera of 2015 - We select some of the best bridge cameras currently on the market

-The bridge camera remains one of the most popular types of digital camera, owing to their huge zoom lenses, DSLR-esque handling and relatively compact proportions.
+The bridge camera remains one of the most popular types of digital camera, owing to its huge zoom lens, DSLR-esque handling and relatively compact proportions.

 But if you’ve done that, or you’re already confident that a bridge camera is for you, then read our round up of the best bridge cameras of 2015…

 If you’re looking for the very best in bridge cameras, it’s difficult to look any further than the Sony RX10, even now a year on from its launch

 The camera features the same 1in sensor as that in the acclaimed RX100 II, while also featuring an impressive Carl Zeiss zoom covering an equivalent focal range of 24-200mm and with a constant f/2.8 maximum aperture.